 Running style analysis

-making a film using a treadmill.
+- By making a movie using a treadmill.

-· By means of a glass plate (with a mirror).
+- Via a glass plate (with a mirror).

 Overpronation and supination